ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 On receiving a  request to update a Location with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code, lang_code and is_active), the system updates the Location in the Location Database for the code received.

-The system performs the following steps to update the location in the Masterdata Database
+The system performs the following steps to update the location in the Masterdata Database:

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code character (36) - Mandatory